 An environment-friendly party

-of a lot of our work around getting toxics out of household cleaning
+"Household Hazard looked at five different chemicals that have an effect on asthma, infertility and birth defects," Woll said.
+"That was a sort of beginning of a lot of our work around getting toxics out of household cleaning products."

 Full disclosure on cleaning product labels

 Product labels also do not tell consumers which ingredients are in the cleaners, the group says.

 Current law does not require full disclosure on the labels of cleaning products.
 WVE encourages consumers to message the manufacturers and ask them to disclose their ingredients.